tbrown14611/Project_2/README.md

 - Compute Lasso Regression and compare it with Ridge and Linear Regression
 - Calculate mean squared error (MSE).
 - Calculate R-squared (R2)
+- Random Forest Regressor

+The analysis proved that the Random Forest Regressor produces the best R2 R-squared.
+Performance will be improved when the models that are run are reduced to include only the Random Forest Regressor model.